 GCU Pre-licensure BSN program requires all students in the clinical portion of the program to own a laptop computer.
 Chromebooks are not recommended.
 The minimum hard and software requirements will follow the University Technology Requirements policy in the University Policy Handbook.

 Students will be required to perform all necessary updates to their devices prior to any testing event.

-APRN Students Software ProctorU Auto ProctorU Live+ Log Me In Rescue Hardware Laptop • Microsoft Windows 8.1 or later.
-Or Apple macOS High Sierra, Mojave, or Catalina Audio Visual Webcam, Speakers
+APRN Students Software ProctorU AutoProctorU Live+Log Me In Rescue

+APRN Students

+Hardware • Laptop

+Audio Visual Webcam, Speakers

 All Engineering Programs